hpc-uk/build-instructions/pyenvs/pytorch/build_pytorch_2.9.1_archer2_gpu.md

 This will generate an error, `The following module(s) are unknown: "xpmem" "libfabric"`, this can be ignored however.

-Staying inside the container, simply run the following commands to install PyTorch 2.9.1.
+Staying inside the container, simply run the following commands to install PyTorch 2.9.1 to a location on the login node.
 Remember to change the setting for `PRFX` to a path appropriate for your ARCHER2 project.

 ```bash